 Enter the destination URL

-Paste in your target destination URL, add the Link Text to display with the link and tick the ‘Open link in a new window/tab’ checkbox to open the link in a new window …
+Paste in the URL of your target destination, type in the Link Text associated with the link and select whether to open the link in a new window/tab …

 Or link to existing content

-This linking tool allows you to insert internal links into your content.
-Enter a word or keyword related to the text you want to hyperlink in the Search box.
-WordPress will automatically begin looking for pages and posts containing those words …
+This is the section that allows you to insert internal links into your content.
+Type a word or keyword related to the post or page you want to hyperlink into the Search field.
+WordPress will automatically retrieve pages and posts containing those words …

-(Type in the search term to begin finding related posts and pages)
+(Enter the search term to display related content)

-Select the post or page you want to link to, and the URL of your selected item automatically gets inserted into the destination URL field …
+Click the post or page you would like to link to, and the item’s URL automatically gets added to the fields in the destination URL section …

-(Select the page or post to link to in your content)
+(Click on the page or post you would like to link to in your content)

 Notice that the tool brings up both posts and pages …

-You are not just limited to pages or posts.
-You can also link to custom post types like products, categories, etc. …
+But you are not just limited to default posts or pages.
+You can also link to custom WordPress post types (these are post types that you create to display information in a specific way), like products, slides, etc. …

-(Link to custom WordPress post types in addition to standard posts or pages)
+(Create internal links to custom WordPress post types in addition to regular posts or pages)

-If you would like to open your linked content in a new window, select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want to open your link in a new browser window, then select the Open link in a new window/tab box and click the Add Link button to create your internal link …

 Your internal link is now created …